How to Pay Less for College

 Don’t believe the sticker price

 Let’s look at the example of Beantown Barbara, a Massachusetts resident and accomplished high school student who would love to attend a small, private liberal arts school but is being told by her middle class parents that this is off the table unless she wants to take out massive loans.
-Barbara had been interested in high-caliber schools like Reed College in Portland, Oregon, Vassar in New York, or even Wellesley College the prestigious women’s college right in her own backyard.
-Her SATs and grades are likely good enough to gain acceptance at all three but she and her family are turned off by the Lexus-level pricing, as each school costs in excess of $40,000 per year in tuition alone.
-Wanting to avoid accumulating unnecessary undergraduate debt, Barbara decides that UMASS, at an in-state price of 14k, is probably her best bet.
+Barbara had been interested in high-caliber schools like Reed College in Portland, Oregon, Vassar in New York, or even Wellesley College, the prestigious women’s college right in her own backyard.
+Her SATs and grades are likely good enough to gain acceptance at all three but she and her family turned off by the Lexus-level pricing, as each school has a cost of attendance (COA) in excess of $60,000 per year.
+Wanting to avoid accumulating unnecessary undergraduate debt, Barbara decides that UMASS, at an in-state price of 21k, is probably her best bet.

 Unbeknownst to Barbara and her family is the fact that Reed, Vassar, and Wellesley, through generous merit and need-based aid opportunities, actually have average net-prices only slightly higher than UMASS.
-Amazingly, all three private schools have an average net price (again, what students actually pay) of under $20,000, under half of their respective sticker prices.
+Amazingly, for families making under 75K per year, like Barbara’s family, all three private schools have an average net price (again, what students actually pay) of under $20,000, under half of their respective sticker prices.
 That doesn’t mean that Beantown Barbara would have been offered exactly that price.
 It could have been higher but it also could have been lower.
 Either way, it would have been worth applying and finding out.

 Net price by income

 Moving a few hours westward for a moment for our next example.
-As high school student in Ohio, Buckeye Bob finished in the top 10% of his class and kicked-butt on his last attempt at the ACT.
+As a high school student in Ohio, Buckeye Bob finished in the top 10% of his class and kicked butt on his last attempt at the ACT.
 His dream is to attend a selective liberal arts school somewhat close to home, preferably in the state of Ohio.
-Bob shares with his parents that he his top choices are Oberlin, Kenyon, and College of Wooster.
-Bob’s parents beam with pride until they see the sticker price of these schools—all over $40,000 for tuition.
+Bob shares with his parents that he his top choices are Oberlin, Kenyon, and The College of Wooster.
+Bob’s parents beam with pride until they see the sticker price of these schools—all over $60,000 with Oberlin actually more than 70k per year.

-Bob’s parents are solidly middle class, earning $67,000 a year.
-The assume they are caught in financial aid no-man’s land, earning too much income to qualify for government grants but not enough to cover the steep tuition costs at a private school.
+Bob’s parents are solidly middle class, earning just less than the COA at Oberlin for a single year.
+They assume that they are caught in financial aid no-man’s land, earning too much income to qualify for government grants but not enough to cover the steep tuition costs at a private school.
 Discouraged, Bob looks at Ohio’s state school options.
-He knows that he’ll be fine attending a school like Ohio State, Cleveland State, or The University of Akron but he wishes there was some way he could have a shot at his true best-fit schools.
+He knows that he’ll be fine attending a school like Ohio State, Cleveland State, or the University of Akron but he wishes there was some way he could have a shot at his true best-fit schools.

 Fortunately for Bob, his guidance counselor understands the concept of net-price at private schools like Oberlin, Kenyon, and The College of Wooster.
 These institutions tend to be generous with aid and take income strongly into consideration.
-While Oberlin has a sticker price of over $46,000 per year, the net price declines as you go down the income ladder.
-The average family whose income exceeds $110,000 pays a bit less than that at 40k.
-Families making between 75-110k get a sizable discount, with the average falling just below $26,000.
-Those with an income level in the 48-75k range, like Buckeye Bob’s family pay under $18,000 in tuition.
-At The College of Wooster, families in that income range pay a little over $16,000.
-Kenyon College’s average net price for a student like Bob comes in even lower at roughly $11,000.
+While Oberlin has a sticker price of over $71,000 per year, the net price declines as you go down the income ladder.
+The average family whose income exceeds $110,000 pays a bit more than 40k.
+Families making between 75-110k get a sizable discount, with the average falling right around $25,000.
+Those with an income level in the 48-75k range, like Buckeye Bob’s family pay under $21,000.
+At The College of Wooster, families in that income range pay about the same.
+Kenyon College’s average net price for a student like Bob comes in even lower at roughly $12,000.

 Don’t forget to select a quality financial safety school